jgwaugh/freqseq/notes.md

 These notes give a derivation of an approach for one sided frequentist sequential testing where treatment assignment is biased.
 Again, credit for the proof in the unbiased case goes to [Evan Miller](https://www.evanmiller.org/sequential-ab-testing.html#notes).
 My work here dives into a bit more detail in the math (I neeed to work through it to trust it) and covers the biased case.

 Excuse the royal we.
-Old habits die hard, and it just plain sounds better.
+Old habits die hard.

 ### Goal